EY4F

 Khang believes that young people play a vital role in driving change through innovation, responsibility, and community engagement.
 Joining this campaign offers him a valuable opportunity to learn from others, share his perspective as a young aquaculture student, and help promote a more resilient and sustainable future for Vietnam’s food systems.

-DO DUONG VAN THANH
+DUONG VAN THANH DO

 Mr. Duong Van Thanh Do is a biotechnology student at Can Tho University, enrolled in the Advanced Program in partnership with Michigan State University - USA.
 His academic focus on environmental microbiology and sustainable agriculture.
 He has conducted research on microbial degradation of aquaculture waste and led student projects applying bacteria for water quality improvement.